What’s the difference between financial coaching, planning and advice?

 This can be valuable if your financial needs are complex.
 It might also be appealing if you don’t have the time or inclination to take control of your own finances.

 The cost of advice can sometimes be off-putting, though.
-It’s becoming more expensive for traditional, regulated advisers to provide a service.
+It’s becoming more expensive for traditional, regulated advisers to provide a compliant service.
 Much of the cost is due to indemnity insurance, regulatory levies and administration.

-In fact, less than 10% of the population receive financial advice.
+In fact, less than 10% of the population receive regulated financial advice.
 It often comes down to whether or not you have enough assets to make it worthwhile.
 Many firms will only work with clients who already have £100,000 in savings, sometimes much more.

 Having said all of that, research shows that most consumers who do take advice end up better off.
 Vanguard reckons it can add 3% a year to investment returns and a Royal London study indicated that advised people were, on average, £40,000 better off.
 You can read more in this article by Money for the Masses.